Deepseek-APIs/deepseek-mpi/docs/configuration.md

 - `log_file=/var/log/deepseek/rank.log` enables per-rank file logging; combine with `force_quiet=true` when you only want on-disk logs.
 - `progress_interval=N` throttles info logs for massive jobs (e.g., print every 100 chunks).

-## Optional Libraries
+## Optional Libraries & Attachment Extraction

-`configure` still probes for `libxml2`, `libmagic`, and `libarchive` (they backed the legacy wrapper’s attachment loader).
-The probes are optional—if the libraries are absent the build continues with those features disabled, and the core MPI client operates normally.
+`configure` still probes for `libxml2`, `libmagic`, and `libarchive`.
+When present, Deepseek MPI can unpack Office/LibreOffice containers (`.docx`, `.xlsx`, `.odt`, `.ods`, etc.) and pass the extracted text into the normal chunking pipeline instead of uploading opaque binaries.
+Even without those libraries:

+- `libmagic` (or our extension-based fallback) tags each `--input-file` with a MIME type so logs explain what was ingested.
+- Text-like formats (`text/*`, JSON, XML, code) are read verbatim.
+- Truly binary blobs are converted into a descriptive, base64-wrapped note so DeepSeek receives at least a textual summary rather than raw bytes.

+This all happens transparently inside `attachment_extract_text_payload`.
+If you run without `libxml2/libarchive`, archive extraction simply falls back to the other heuristics; no CLI flags need to change.

 ## Security & Secrets